-Best practices for article tags
+Best practices for article keywords

-- Double-check your spelling -- it's all too easy to type alanytics rather than analytics!
+- Double-check your spelling — it's all too easy to type 'alanytics' rather than analytics!

 You'll simply log in to your Scholastica account then navigate to: My Journals > Publishing > Articles and click 'Edit' to make changes to previously created articles and click 'Create > New Article' if you'd like to make an article from scratch.

-Adding and editing tagsOnce you're on the article edit page, you'll add and update tags for that article by scrolling to the bottom header labeled "Article Section & Tags".
+Adding and editing keywordsOnce you're on the article edit page, you'll add and update tags for that article by scrolling to the bottom header labeled "Article Section & Keywords".